RIEMS/land/README.md

 ### Run `configure`

-Run `configure` to select a option that matches your operating system (Linux, Mac OS X Darwin), compiler (GCC/Gfortran, Intel, PGI), and parallel environment (seq for sequential and dm for MPI).
+Run `configure` to select an option that matches your operating system (Linux, Mac OS X Darwin), compiler (GCC/Gfortran, Intel, PGI), and parallel environment (seq for sequential and dm for MPI).

 ```bash
 ./configure